 L1GT: [2013-03-25T12:08:43.699 UTC, 2024-08-19T12:57:32.456 UTC] (154288 data points)

-You can also access a specific collection by using the collection method on the dataset object as well.
-This has the advantage that you can directly access the collection without having to list all collections first.
+You can also access a specific collection directly using the dataset.collection method on the dataset object.
+This method allows you to get the collection without having to list all collections first.

 Output